Proximal Survival Analysis to Handle Dependent Right Censoring: Proximal Identification

-for any measurable function $q'\{t, \overline z(t), \overline x(t)\}$.
-We further require the following assumption on the full data for valid survival interpretation of \eqref{eq:eventbridgeiden} later. \begin{assump}[Proxy Relevance for Event-inducing Bridge Process] For any $t, \overline X(t)$, and any integrable function $\nu$,
+for any function $q'\{t, \overline z(t), \overline x(t)\}$, where the integration is in the Riemann-Stietjes sense.
+We further require the following assumption on the full data for valid survival interpretation of \eqref{eq:eventbridgeiden} later. \begin{assump}[Proxy Relevance for Event-inducing Bridge Process] For any $t, \overline X(t)$, and any integrable function $\nu(\cdot)$,

-\end{assump} This condition is formally known as completeness condition which can accommodate categorical, discrete and continuous variables.
-Completeness is essential to ensure identification of $\theta$.
-Here one may interpret the completeness condition \eqref{eq:eventcompleteuntest} as a requirement relating the range of $\overline U(t)$ to that of $\overline Z(t)$ which essentially states that the set of proxies must have sufficient variability relative to variability of $\overline U(t)$.
-In order to gain intuition about the condition, consider the special case of categorical $\{U(t), Z(t), W(t): t\}$, with constant cardinality over time $d_u$, $d_z$ and $d_w$ respectively, where the cardinality is defined as the product of the cardinalities of each component in the vector.
-In this case, completeness requires that